Aspidistra (transmitter): Post-war operations

-After a Europe-wide reorganisation of the medium wave band in 1978, Aspidistra only used 648 kHz.
+After a Europe-wide reorganisation of the medium wave band in 1978, Aspidistra only used 648 kHz, though it was able to do so without the previous restriction on its hours as the channel was no longer shared with Radio 3.

 After the November 1978 reorganisation, the other medium wave frequency (1296 kHz) used by the BBC to broadcast to Europe was carried by the Doherty transmitters which had been moved to a new Foreign Office transmitting station at Orfordness on the Suffolk coast, as it was better placed than Crowborough, which is inland.
 In September 1982, Orfordness also took over responsibility for transmissions on 648 kHz.

 In 1970, under a swap agreement between the BBC External Service and the Voice of America, there was a daily one-hour exchange of airtime at Crowborough.
 From 2100 to 2200 GMT/UTC, 1295 kHz carried VOA English while the BBC's Italian Service was carried by the VoA transmitter in Munich, Germany on 1196 kHz.
 The Crowborough station was also used to a limited extent to relay broadcasts by Radio Canada International.

 Despite its almost exclusive post-war use by the BBC, the Crowborough station remained formally in the hands of the Foreign Office (from 1968, the Foreign and Commonwealth Office, FCO), and its staff were members of the Diplomatic Wireless Service (later known as the FCO's Communications Department and then the Communications Engineering Department) rather than the BBC.